mdeguzis/RetroRig-ES/README.md

 sudo ./retrorig-es-setup.sh
 ````

 The main disitribution target is Ubuntu 14.04 LTS, but support for other platforms is being worked on.
 For a currernt list of supported platofrms and distributions, see [this](https://github.com/ProfessorKaos64/RetroRig/wiki/Installation#platforms) wiki entry.
+Support for Ubuntu 15.04 is being worked on.
 You can also perform a `git checkout Beta` to try our Beta branch, but please do so with caution and backup any file before hand!

 You can also download a zip file or by other means on the github page.